vivek-nexus/Ansible-Docker-AWS/README.md

  `Hi from Docker Container!
 This page is being served from a docker container running Nginx, hosted on AWS EC2 Instance.`

 # Results
-Check the web page being served from the container on:
+Take a look at the web page being served from the container on:
 [18.224.138.221:8888](http://18.224.138.221:8888)

 (Above server will remain active till 29 Feb 23:59 IST)

 # Trouble Shooting